 Hobbycraft has this blog post on ways to use a deep box frame and I got inspired to make an origami-themed frame.

-I used pink 7.5cm squares of paper to make Yoshizawa butterflies, and green squares to make pinwheels.
+I used pink 7.5cm squares of paper to make Yoshizawa butterflies (there are two types, v1 is shown here on Origami Instructions), and green squares to make pinwheels.
 I also cut them into quarters to make smaller pieces.

 You also need a piece of mountboard cut to the same size as the visible frame, to glue all the pieces to.